 Be concise and organized

-The average time a hiring manager will look at a CV is 3 seconds.
-Keeping this in mind, it is beneficial to keep your resume concise and formatted for easy reading.
+The average time a hiring manager will look at a CV is three seconds.
+With this in mind, it is beneficial to keep your resume concise and formatted for easy reading.
 It is recommended to keep it to two pages maximum, without overcrowding the space on your pages.
 A font size between 10-11, depending on the font you choose, is generally acceptable.

 Be written in the third person